input-output-hk/marlowe-doc/tutorials/introducing-marlowe.md

 at this stage.
-You are able to explore Marlowe for yourself, either by downloading it and using the Haskell implementation directly, by using the online Marlowe Playground development tool, the Marlowe Run simulator, and the [marlowe-cli]{.title-ref}.
+You are able to explore Marlowe for yourself, either by downloading it and using the Haskell implementation directly, by using the online Marlowe Playground development tool, the Marlowe Run simulator, and the [marlowe-cli](https://github.com/input-output-hk/marlowe-cardano/tree/main/marlowe-cli).
 These are all covered in subsequent tutorials.
 We will also cover the details of Marlowe, introduce a series of examples, and look deeper into the tools for Marlowe.

+## Static analysis

 Because Marlowe is a DSL, we can work out how Marlowe contracts will behave without running them: this means that we can provide valuable